wessenstam/ts2019/tools_vms/windows_tools_vm.rst

 Overview
 +++++++++

-In this section we will deploy the Windows Tools VM.
+In this section we will deploy the Windows Tools VM on your assigned HPOC for TechSummit.

 Deploy Windows VM
 .................